pting9y/python/README.md

-# Python here we are.
+# Python, here we are.